Sewer System Designs

 Amongst the various design parts of sewer system, motor pumps and pipe act as the vital parts.
 Their use and selection can make a difference in the machine’s working system.

-A grinder pump station is an electromechanical that depends on electric power for its working, management and alarm functions.
-The design and selection of E/One's pump, motor, grinder and level–sensing controls were consummated by optimizing the transport function of the unit within the essential constraints for unattended, trouble–free function in a residential environment.
+A grinder pump station is an electromechanical structure that depends on electric power for its working, management and alarm functions.
+The design and selection of E/One’s pump, motor, grinder and level–sensing controls were consummated by optimizing the wastewater transport function of the unit within the essential constraints for unattended, trouble–free function in a residential environment.

 A single grinder pump core is common to all models of E/One grinder pumps.
 This central core contains all of the functioning and control rudiments of the unit and is motorized by a 1 hp, 240v (or 120v), 1,725 rpm capacitor start, thermally protected induction motor.
 Each of these motor features was carefully well thought-out in the design of the grinder pump station.